 The concrete around your home can make a huge impact when it comes to curb appeal.
 This is certainly true for the driveway, which is usually the first thing you see as you approach a home from the street.
-So, when a driveway is cracking, pitting and crumbling over time, it can really be an eyesore that conveys a negative impression of your home even before a guest sets foot inside.
+So, when you have a cracked driveway that is pitting and crumbling, it can be an eyesore that creates a bad impression of your home even before a guest sets foot inside.

 Not only that, but a crumbling driveway can also lower your home’s value along with its curb appeal.
-Plus, driveway cracks and pitting can even present tripping hazards that can be dangerous to visitors and family members alike.
+Plus, driveway cracks and pitting present tripping hazards that can be dangerous to neighbors and family members alike.

 So, you may ask, “How do I protect my driveway from cracking and crumbling?” or “Should I use a driveway sealer?”
-The answer is, it’s actually easier and less expensive than you might think to protect your driveway and other concrete, such as sidewalks, patios and pool decks – permanently.
+The answer is, it’s easier and less expensive than you might think to protect your driveway and other concrete, such as sidewalks, patios and pool decks.

 But first, let’s talk about why good concrete goes bad.

 Water is concrete’s enemy.
-It can wash away supporting soil when there’s too much of it.
-It can cause soil to shrink when there’s too little.
-And when it freezes and thaws over and over, it can cause the surface of your concrete driveway to crack, pit and crumble.
+Too much water can wash away the soil supporting your concrete.
+Too little and it can cause the soil to shrink.
+And when water freezes and thaws over and over, it can cause the surface of your concrete driveway to crack, pit and crumble.

 In addition to damage caused by freezing and thawing, concrete’s porous nature makes it susceptible to staining from chemicals, dirt and other materials.
 As with cracking and pitting, staining is an eyesore that can reduce your home’s curb appeal.